xmos/lib_xua/doc/rst/using_adv_i2s.rst

 These hardware resources must be passed into the call to ``XUA_AudioHub()``::

-    /* AudioHub/IO core does most of the audio IO i.e. I2S (also serves
+    /* AudioHub/IO thread does most of the audio IO i.e. I2S (also serves
      * as a hub for all audio) */

     on tile[0]: XUA_AudioHub(c_aud, clk_audio_mclk, clk_audio_bclk, p_mclk_in,